 In addition to finding alternatives to landfilling waste, Iowa State University has made concerted efforts to reduce overall waste production in an effort to not rely so heavily on options for post-consumption waste diversion.

 Iowa State has many campus initiatives when it comes to managing its waste production.
-Big Belly solar-powered trash cans, envisioned by ISU students, have decreased labor costs and emissions from trash pickups by having their contents digitally monitored; have the capacity to hold five times more trash than previous receptacles; and have enriched the aesthetic of ISU's grounds.
+Big Belly solar-powered trash and recycling cans, envisioned by Iowa State students, have decreased labor costs and emissions from trash pickups by having their contents digitally monitored; have the capacity to hold five times more trash than previous receptacles; and have enriched the aesthetic of Iowa State University grounds.

 ISU Dining has taken a multi-faceted approach to waste reduction through their operations and the services and opportunities they offer to their customers.
 In 2009, ISU Dining introduced trayless dining in its newly-renovated Seasons residential dining facility.
 Within a few months of comparing food waste generated between a trayless facility and one still utilizing trays, there was nearly a 50% reduction.
 In 2010, all residential dining facilities made the switch to trayless.
 In addition to considering food waste, ISU Dining has also been very proactive in waste produced from disposables, specifically from coffee cups and take-away containers.
 Though a refill discount program had already been established for “to-go” beverages throughout campus dining facilities, ISU Dining increased marketing efforts, as well as the refill discount in 2010, and coupled this with the distribution of 11,500 reusable mugs from 2008-10.
 In addition, ISU Dining also introduced their “green to-go” reusable take-away container to replace disposable options, as well as increasing the use of compostable disposable containers and cutlery.